-If an external multiplexer increases the channel count, the multiplexer logic pins can be controlled via the AD7175-2 GPIOx pins.
+If an external multiplexer is used to increase the channel count, the multiplexer logic pins can be controlled via the AD7177-2 GPIOx pins.
 With the MUX_IO bit, the GPIOx timing is controlled by the ADC; therefore, the channel change is synchronized with the ADC, eliminating any need for external synchronization.